 Short answer

 Aeredium is a real, active project with more publicly verifiable evidence than most crypto projects at comparable stages.
 The testnet is running and inspectable at explorer.aeredium.io.
 The first TEE-BFT consensus block was committed on April 16, 2026.
 A benchmark of 1,436,820 TPS with 0% failure rate has been published with full methodology.
-A $5 million institutional investment from Private Markets Capital, LLC (Washington D.C.) was completed on April 7, 2026.
+A $5 million institutional investment from Private Markets Capital, LLC (Washington D.C.) was completed on April 7, 2026; in the June 11 AMA, Albert said Aeredium had raised $10 million so far, which should be treated as an AMA claim until formally documented.
 Three filed USPTO patents cover AERKey (63/977,868), AERLink (09857-P0001A), and AEREDIUM Audit (19/400,910).
 The legal entity structure is documented: AEREDIUM Foundation Ltd (Cayman Islands) for protocol governance, AEREDIUM Digital Ltd (British Virgin Islands) for commercial operations, with Jones Day as long-running legal counsel on tokenomics, securities posture, and jurisdictional structuring.
-Mainnet is confirmed for August 2026.
+Mainnet/listing is targeted for August to early September 2026 based on official material and later AMA comments.

-The honest assessment: Aeredium is a credible project with a confirmed August 2026 mainnet date.
+The honest assessment: Aeredium is a credible project with a mainnet/listing target around August to early September 2026.
 No independent security audit from a named firm has been publicly released.
-AER is not listed on exchanges.
+AERX is not listed on exchanges.
 Those are genuine gaps that matter for anyone making decisions based on production readiness or exchange access.
 But the technical depth, the multi-cloud TEE architecture, the three filed patents, the institutional investment, the legal structure, and the operational milestones all point to a real team building real infrastructure.

 What publicly checks out